Take my wife, for instance; she saves everything.

 Insurance policies.
 Home, life and auto insurance policies are a key part of any financial back-up plan.
 If your house burns down or has been burgled, the first thing you’ll want to get your hands on is a copy of your home insurance policy and your agent’s phone number.

 House photos.
 Speaking of insurance, photos of the interior and exterior of your home are invaluable for reporting losses due to fire or theft to your insurance company.
-If possible, keep them on electronic media like a CD or thumb drive.
+If possible, keep them on electronic storage media like a thumb drive or CD.

 Safe deposit box keys.
 Not having access to your safety deposit box during an emergency is not only inconvenient, it can be costly, as the boxes will have to be forced open and replaced at your expense.